Duck + Mushroom Pizza with Pears and Honey-Herbed Goat Cheese is decadent, delicious and perfect for a cozy night in.

 - Honey — your favorite variety.

-- Moulard Magret duck breast — You can find these in higher-end groceries or at your local butcher.
-It will be boneless, with the fat cap + skin intact.
+- Moulard Magret duck breast — You can typically find D’Artagnan brand in higher-end groceries, and it is also available online.
+Also check with your local butcher.
+It should be boneless, with the fat cap + skin intact.

 - Mushrooms — I’ve made this with a single variety and a blend of wild mushrooms.
 Both great!

 - Naan bread — this is my go-to for making pizza easy.
 They’re the perfect size for a generous single-serve pizza, or great for sharing as an appetizer.

 - Seckel pears — I love these little gems when they’re in season.
 They hold up great when cooked.
 If you can’t find them, try a Bosc pear instead.

 - Balsamic glaze — store-bought, or make your own reduction.